-- 7 professorships, 5 of which were established during the first two years of the CIN's existence.
+- Eight professorships, five of which were established during the first two years of the CIN's existence.
 These professorships are funded by the CIN and, in two cases, co-funded with other institutions (the Hertie Institute for Clinical Brain Research and the Max Planck Institute for Biological Cybernetics, respectively).
 These shared professorships embody the CIN's integrative approach, on the level of research as well as on the level of institutions.
-The 5 original professorships are fully tenured, one is a junior professorship with tenure track, while the latest addition used to be a CIN junior research group leader who received full professorial tenure following a competitive, peer-reviewed evaluation procedure.
+The five original professorships are fully tenured, one is a junior professorship with tenure track, while the latest two additions used to be a CIN junior research group leader who received full professorial tenure following a competitive, peer-reviewed evaluation procedure.

 The previous rounds of evaluation called the level of commitment and scientific excellence in evaluated groups outstanding.
-Four of the group leaders – Ziad Hafed, Markus Siegel, and Hong Yu Wong – were found to have distinguished themselves to such a degree that they will be offered tenure at the University of Tübingen shortly.
-One – Andreas Bartels – has already been tenured.
+Two of the group leaders – Ziad Hafed and Markus Siegel – were found to have distinguished themselves to such a degree that they will be offered tenure at the University of Tübingen shortly.
+Two more – Andreas Bartels and Hong Yu Wong – have already been tenured.

 Alireza Gharabaghi received a professorship at Tübingen University Hospital in 2014.

-Three more group leaders have received invitations from other universities to take up professorships there: Tobias Schlicht became a professor at Ruhr University in Bochum in 2012, Anton Sirota at Ludwig Maximilian University of Munich in 2014, and Laura Busse has likewise taken up a chair at the Ludwig Maximilian in 2016.
+Four more group leaders have received invitations from other universities to take up professorships there: Tobias Schlicht became a professor at Ruhr University in Bochum in 2012, Anton Sirota at Ludwig Maximilian University of Munich in 2014, and Laura Busse as well as Steffen Katzner have likewise taken up a chair at the Ludwig Maximilian in 2016.

 - Two senior professorships complete the CIN's own research portfolio.
 With their lifelong experience as researchers foremost in their fields, and excellent connections in the academic world, both CIN senior professors contribute greatly to our stature as a scientific institution.